olliw42/mLRS-docu/docs/MSPX.md

 <img src="images/MSPX_receiver.png" width="720px">

-- When connecting INAV 8 Configurator through mLRS for flight monitoring, it is recommended to enable the 'Wireless Mode' switch before connection, for better link reliability (do not use 'Wireless Mode' with versions less than INAV 8).
+- When connecting INAV 8/9 Configurator through mLRS for flight monitoring, it is recommended to enable the 'Wireless Mode' switch before connection, for better link reliability (do not use 'Wireless Mode' with versions lower than INAV 8).

 <img src="images/MSPX_wirelessmode.png" width="360px">

 If your radio is connected, you should now be able to see the channel values update when you move the radio sticks.
 No further settings are needed and telemetry will work for EdgeTX/OpenTX radios after scanning for sensors.

-## Differences between INAV 8 and 7 when using MspX
+## Differences between INAV 8/9 and 7 when using MspX

-Depending on the chosen connection and serial mode, the functionality will differ for INAV 8 and INAV 7.
+Depending on the chosen connection and serial mode, the functionality will differ for INAV 8/9 and INAV 7.
 This is a quick overview, what options are available and what functions to expect.

-### INAV 8
+### INAV 8/9

 Serial Mode:
 - MspX